 - The symptoms are due to failure of gastric emptying so that feeding is followed by projectile vomiting in which the vomit may be propelled for a considerable distance.

-- Vomiting tends to start between 2 and 8 weeks after birth, although it can present as early as the first week and as late as 5 months.
+- Vomiting tends to start between two and eight weeks after birth, although it can present as early as the first week and as late as five months.
 There is failure to gain weight and the projectile vomiting is characteristic.
 Projectile vomit has no bile in it.
 It is dramatic and not to be confused with exaggerated descriptions of non-projectile vomiting.
 The vomit is propelled some distance and can, for example, cross a room.

 - Early diagnosis and treatment reduces morbidity and particularly the effects of electrolyte disturbance (hypochloraemic metabolic alkalosis and dehydration).

-- Test feeding is used in diagnosis.
+- Test feeding is used in diagnosis but is not always positive.
 After a feed, the enlarged olive-like pyloric 'tumour' may be palpable.

 - Ramstedt's operation involves longitudinal incision of the pyloric sphincter down to the mucosa.
-An inadequate depth will be ineffective but too far will perforate the gut.
+It has very low risk of complications and an excellent success rate.

 Intestinal atresia, stenosis and webs

 - These can occur at any level but the most common place for atresia, after the oesophagus, is the duodenum.
 The incidence of duodenal atresia is between 1 in 10,000 and 1 in 30,000 births.
 Around a third to a half have other abnormalities too.
 About 30% have Down's syndrome.
 About 30% have cardiovascular defects.